ufo-github/ponyfoo/posts/funct.md

 // <- 'awesome'
 ```

-We can't break `forEach` loops, and throwing exceptions wouldn't be very sensible.
+I cheated with `.join` which we didn't cover _yet_, but we'll look at it soon.
+We **can't break `forEach` loops**, and throwing exceptions wouldn't be very sensible.
 Luckily, we have other options available to us in those cases where we might want to short-circuit a loop.

 ### Asserting with `.some` and `.every`